 While a background check used to be required to purchase a Taser, this is no longer the case.

-If a Taser is carried in a hidden or suspicious manner, legal authorities may view it differently and may mistake it for a firearm.
+If your Taser is carried in a hidden or suspicious manner, legal authorities may view it differently and may mistake it for a firearm.

-This can place felons in the position of facing a deadly weapon charges.
-If this occurs it is important to contact a lawyer.
+This can put you in the position of facing a deadly weapon charge.
+Of course if that happens, you should contact a lawyer.

-Felons who want to protect themselves and their home need to be cautious regarding what type of weapon they possess.
+If you want to protect yourself and your home, you need to be cautious regarding what type of weapon you possess.

-So what do you think about this blog post about can a felon own a Taser?
-Have you or someone you know owned a Taser as a felon?
-What was that like?
+So what do you think about this blog post about whether a felon can own a Taser?
+Have you or someone you know been in this situation?
+What was that like and what happened?
 Please tell us in the comments below.